 Advertising through social media can be hard to figure out since none of the platforms offers a direct quote.
 Twitter makes no exception here.
 It’s all about budgets, bidding, and the goals you want to achieve through each campaign.

-The good news is that Twitter has advertising solutions available for all business sizes and budgets.
+The good news is that Twitter has advertising solutions for businesses of all sizes and budgets.
 And Twitter’s CPM is the lowest of all the major platforms, with an average CPM of $6.46.
+If you want to learn more so you are in the right place!

 In this blog article, we will review the mechanics behind Twitter advertising, which budget you’ll need to succeed, and how to control your advertising spend.